DAC & DOM Programs

 ACAOM institutional and programmatic accreditation status and notes may be viewed at https://acaom.org/directory-menu/directory/

-The Virginia University of Integrative Medicine (“VUIM”) Professional Doctorate [Doctor of Acupuncture (DAc.) / Doctor of Oriental Medicine (DOM)] program, approved to begin enrolling students, is not yet accredited or pre-accredited by ACAOM.
+The Virginia University of Integrative Medicine (“VUIM”) Professional Doctorate [Doctor of Acupuncture (DAc.) / Doctor of Acupuncture and Herbal Medicine (DAcHM)] program, approved to begin enrolling students, is not yet accredited or pre-accredited by ACAOM.
 Graduates of this program are not considered to have graduated from an ACAOM-accredited or pre-accredited program and may not rely on ACAOM accreditation or pre-accreditation for professional licensure or other purposes.
 This program is eligible for ACAOM accreditation, and VUIM is currently in the process of seeking ACAOM pre – accreditation/accreditation for the program.
 However, VUIM can provide no assurance that pre-accreditation or accreditation will be granted by ACAOM.